dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 :::tip

-If you register with an email and password, you'll also need to verify your email through a link we automatically send.
+If you register with an email and password, you'll also need to verify your email through a link we email you.

 :::